Spxg/sqlite-wasm-rs/README.md

 ## Use external libc

-As mentioned above, sqlite is now directly linked to emscripten's libc, but we provide the ability to customize libc, cargo provides a [`links`](https://doc.rust-lang.org/cargo/reference/manifest.html#the-links-field) field that can be used to specify which library to link to.
+We provide the ability to customize "libc", cargo provides a [`links`](https://doc.rust-lang.org/cargo/reference/manifest.html#the-links-field) field that can be used to specify which library to link to.

 We created a new [`sqlite-wasm-libc`](https://github.com/Spxg/sqlite-wasm-rs/tree/master/sqlite-wasm-libc) library with no implementation and only a `links = "libc"` configuration, and then with the help of [overriding build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html#overriding-build-scripts), you can overriding its configuration in your crate and link sqlite to your custom libc.